-A marketing plan helps you streamline your efforts based on your budget and capitalize on the right opportunities at the right time.
+A marketing plan helps you streamline your marketing efforts based on your budget and capitalize on the right opportunities at the right time.

-Every company differs in its marketing plan, but some key components make up a successful marketing strategy for anybody.
+Every company differs in its digital marketing plan, but some key components make up a successful marketing strategy for anybody.

 What are these four?
 Let’s look at them in detail.